spencermountain/compromise/README.md

 #No training, no prolog.
-a Natural-Language-Processing library *in javascript*, small-enough for the browser, and quick-enough to run on keypress :two_men_holding_hands:
+a Natural-Language-Processing library *in Javascript*, small-enough for the browser, and quick-enough to run on keypress :two_men_holding_hands:

 it does [tons of clever things](http://rawgit.com/spencermountain/nlp_compromise/master/client_side/basic_demo/index.html). it's smaller than jquery, and scores 86% on the [Penn treebank](http://www.cis.upenn.edu/~treebank/).
 ```javascript